 All I wanted to do was click and listen to about an eight second sound bite of a recently discovered recording of Alexander Graham Bell saying, “Hear my voice, Alexander Graham Bell.”
-I’d found an article on the discovery and recovery of [...]
+I’d found an article on [...]

 Continue reading No Time For QuickTime

 Friday FOSS Week in Review